ozone-his/ozone-docs/docs/getting-started/run-locally.md

 ## Download and start

-!!!
-System Requirements
+!!! info "System Requirements"

-    To run Ozone and it's applications smoothly your machine should atleast have the following:
+    To run Ozone and its apps smoothly, your environment should meet at least the following requirements:

     - 12 GB of free RAM
     - 8 core CPU